CS558/extra-lecture-kdtrees/README.md

 ### Closest point
 Probably the number one application for kd-trees is nearest neighbor queries.
 The basic idea is that we maintain and iteratively update a bounding sphere around a point as we traverse the tree, visiting only the nodes which are close to the point.

-# Next time
-Next lecture we are gong to discuss range trees and advanced